 Description of the Board

-Chaarat Gold Holdings Limited (the “Company” or “Chaarat”) has two executive directors and six non-executive directors five of whom are independent.
+Chaarat Gold Holdings Limited (the “Company” or “Chaarat”) has two executive directors and five non-executive directors four of whom are independent.
 All major decisions relating to the Company and its subsidiaries (the “Group”) are made by the majority independent board of directors of the Company (the “Board”).
 Operations of the Group are conducted by the subsidiaries of the Company (principally Chaarat Kapan CJSC and Chaarat Zaav CJSC) under the direction of the directors of each of the subsidiary companies.

 The Board aims to meet at least quarterly and as required from time to time to consider specific issues required for decision by the Board.
 The Board is responsible for setting the Company strategy, ensuring corporate governance is of an appropriate standard, approves the short and long-term business plans and appoints the Chief Executive Officer.
 The Board reviews key business risks regularly, including the financial and non-financial risks facing the Group in the operation of its business.